-In recent years, I’ve had the luxury of pulling back from my day job as an independent management consultant in health and social care, to make space in my life to pursue a love of story-telling.
+My website Abra-K-Deborah is so called because I believe there is a little magic in storytelling.
 I have always told stories, not whoppers, although I expect I told a few of them too in my teenage years, but imaginary tales.
 First, to my younger brother and then to my daughter.
 Tell me a story about… they would say, and I’m sure they suggested the craziest things they could think of but I loved the challenge.
 In those quiet hours as I sat at the end of a bed and made up a tale, not knowing where the beginning would lead me, I felt a profound sense of calm and fulfilment.

-The Borrowed Boy, my debut, was shortlisted for the Deviant Minds Award, and awarded both book and cover of the month by Chill with a Book readers.
-Just Bea, my second novel, followed six months later.
+The Borrowed Boy, my debut, was shortlisted for the Deviant Minds Award 2019, awarded book of the month by Chill with a Book readers, and awarded a B.R.A.G.
+Medallion.

 You can follow me on Twitter @DeborahKlee